SilasMarvin/wasmind/README.md

 ### Do I need to know Rust to use Wasmind?

-To use `Wasmind_cli` and existing actors, no. To build new actors, no - actors can be written in any language that compiles to WebAssembly components but we currently only have friendly SDKs for Rust.
+To use `wasmind_cli` and existing actors, no. To build new actors, no - actors can be written in any language that compiles to WebAssembly components but we currently only have friendly SDKs for Rust.
 We're working on SDKs for other languages.

 ## License